Pros and Cons of Buying Services vs. Dealerships

 - Cons: Many brokers receive a commission from certain dealerships, so they might not always have your best interests at heart.
 This makes doing your research all the more important.

 - Best Buys: Search for reputable brokers on Yelp

 Membership Discount Deals

 If you pay to be a member of a large supermarket club or a credit union, there’s a good chance you have a car buying service built into your membership.
-Typically, this service is provided through an online tool that allows members to search for a specific car make and model.
+Typically, this service is provided through an online tool that allows members to search for specific car makes and models.
 Rather than haggling with a dealership yourself, you’ll have access to pricing that was pre-negotiated by your membership club.

 - Pros: This perk is typically included in what you already pay for club membership.
 Additionally, professionals who work for the club can suggest vehicles that might work better for you/be available for better savings than the vehicle you originally searched for.